Last Updated on November 1, 2024 by Owen McGab Enaohwo

 6. Store Apps Can Make Omnichannel Smoother

 If businesses integrate in-store QR codes or apps with online offerings, consumers will be able to use the tech to move instantly from channel to channel.
+If businesses integrate in-store QR codes (generated via a safe QR code generator) or apps with online offerings, consumers will be able to use the tech to move instantly from channel to channel.
 They could find a product in the store and look up it’s online listing within seconds.
 If a customer needs more detail about an item or can’t find the specific type or size of the product they’re looking for, they can order the correct version within seconds — before they even leave the store.

 For businesses, the tech could also keep the omnichannel experience consistent.
 Consumers already tend to take advantage of several of the channels at their disposal.
 Because customers use multiple channels, businesses want to keep product information and availability as consistent as possible across those avenues.
 If a buyer sees a product in the store and is interested but can’t buy it right then, you want to make it easy for them to find that item via another storefront when they’re able to make the purchase.